Bỏ qua đến nội dung

 inline_keyboard:

-- Take another snapshot of gate and garage cameras:/snapshot
+- Retake gate and garage camera snapshot:/snapshot

 mode: single